KieDani/SegformerPlusPlus/docs/setup/torchhub_setup.md

 ```bash
 pip install tomesd omegaconf numpy rich yapf addict tqdm packaging torchvision
 ```
+Note: You need Python version 3.9 or newer.
 ## How It Works

 The provided Python script demonstrates a full workflow, from loading the model and transformations to running inference on a dummy image.